 WBB: February 8 Game Highlights - North Texas vs. Old Dominion

-Head coach Mike Petersen enters his second season in command of the Mean Green women's basketball program.
+Head coach Mike Petersen enters his third season in command of the Mean Green women's basketball program.

 Since being introduced as the seventh coach in North Texas women's basketball history on April 16, 2012, Petersen has changed the perception of NT women's hoops into that of a contender.